akiranishii/Co-Scientist-Discord-Bot-Documentation/README.md

-Below is a concise but comprehensive guide to using the TheraLab Discord bot.
-The guide covers how to create and manage AI-powered research sessions (“Lab Sessions”), add Agents with different roles, run multi-agent discussions (“Team Meetings”), and retrieve transcripts.
+This guide covers how to create and manage AI-powered research sessions (“Lab Sessions”), add Agents with different roles, run multi-agent discussions (“Team Meetings”), and retrieve transcripts.
 Use the examples as a starting point and adapt parameters to fit your needs.

 ---